natenka/pyneng-book-en/docs/source/book/05_basic_scripts/2_user_input.rst

 User input
 -----------------------------

-Sometimes it is necessary to get information from user, for example, to request a password.
+Sometimes it is necessary to get information from user.
+For example, request a password.

-The ``input()`` function is used to obtain information from user:
+Function ``input()`` is used to obtain information from user:

 .. code:: python